tjr226/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ x ] Mention two parts of Express that you learned about this week.

+Express is a framework that helps us build the back-end of webapps.
+It's unopinionated, lightweight, and easy to extend with middleware.

-- [ ] Describe Middleware?
+- [ x ] Describe Middleware?

+Middleware is a function that can be called during a HTTP request, like Get or Post, and it can either return something on its own or let the main request handler address the issue.

-- [ ] Describe a Resource?
+- [ x ] Describe a Resource?

+A resource is the underlying data that an API helps you manage.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ x ] What can the API return to help clients know if a request was successful?

+Status codes that are 20X - 200, 201, 204, etc

-- [ ] How can we partition our application into sub-applications?
+- [ x ] How can we partition our application into sub-applications?

+You can do this in multiple ways - break out routes into separate files, separate out the Index and Server pages, move middleware into its own file, etc.

 ## Project Setup